Let me gush about my home town for a bit and tell you why Toronto is a great destination for solo travel.

 - Go to the market.
 There are a variety of markets in Toronto.
 St. Lawrence Market was rated the number 1 market in the world by National Geographic.
 But there is also the Evergreen Brickworks that has a farmer’s market, nature walks, classes, cafe, and gardens.
 A free shuttle bus runs from outside Broadview Subway Station to Evergreen daily.
 Another favorite of ours is Kensington Market which is a community as much as it is a market.
 It includes vintage clothing stores, local coffee shops, as well as great food.

 - Riverdale Farm is in Cabbagetown overlooking the Don Valley.
 This 7.5 acre farm features pathways through wooded areas, around ponds, and into butterfly-herb-flower-vegetable gardens.
 Visit the animals and chat with the farmers during daily chores.

 - Explore Harbourfront.
-Harbourfront at Lake Ontario is festival central during the spring, summer and fall.
+Harbourfront at Lake Ontario is directly south of downtown by a few city blocks and festival central during the spring, summer, and fall.
 Yes, there are festivals throughout the city but there is always something going on at Harbourfront.

 - Public events in the Squares.
 Nathan Phillips Square and Yonge-Dundas Square are both events locations in the downtown area.

 - Take in a Street Festival.
 You can also go to one of Toronto’s famous cultural neighborhoods for a festival with a more local flavor.

 - Go to Allen Gardens Conservatory to drink in the rich air of this magnificent greenhouse full of exotic plants.
 The park the greenhouses are in can be a bit rough but it’s totally safe during the day.
 Located at Jarvis and Carlton Streets.

 - Take a free meditation class.
 Slow down and join a group of locals for a meditation.